Last Updated on November 24, 2022 by ashley.davis

 The nursing home staff consists of registered nurses (RNs), Licensed Practical Nurses (LPNs), and certified nursing assistants (CNAs).
 And are always available to provide 24-hour medical attention to the residents.

-They provide personal care and nursing care to residents, helping them with activities of daily living such as bathing, eating, and hygiene.
+They provide personal care and nursing care to residents, helping them with ADLs and IADLs such as bathing, eating, cooking, and hygiene.
 Most Nursing Homes go a step further to provide recreational activities and social activities to stimulate and entertain residents’ minds.
 The facilities serve as long-term care or end-of-life facilities for a majority of the residents.

 As a permanent health care facility, NHF staff will often go out of their way to make residents comfortable and feel at home.
 Newer Nursing Homes are built with a bed-and-breakfast-like interior for this purpose, with their residents being encouraged to bring their furniture to add their personal touch and make it their own.